rverschae/rverschae.github.io/index.md

 # News

 ## 2024
+- [New Visit] Research Visitor @Kyushu Institute of Technology, Japan (March 2024 -> present).
-- [New Event] during December 2024 we are organizing the [LACORO](https://lacoro.org) Summer School on Robotics in Chile.
+- [New Event] During December 2024 we are organizing the [LACORO](https://lacoro.org) Summer School on Robotics in Chile.
 Come join us!
 - [New Paper] on "[Cherry CO Dataset: a dataset for cherry detection, segmentation and maturity recognition](https://ieeexplore.ieee.org/document/10508478)" with Luis Cossio and Javier Ruiz-del-Solar, published at IEEE RA-L.
 - [[Postdoctoral Fondecyt Advisor]([https://www.anid.cl/concursos/concurso/?id=683](https://anid.cl/concursos/concurso-fondecyt-de-postdoctorado-2024/))] Since March 2024 I am Sponsoring researcher for the Postdoctoral Fondecyt project of Robert Guaman, who will be working on Visual servoing, digital twins and event-based vision in Construction
 - [New Paper] on "Active Learning for Image Classification: A Comprehensive Analysis in Agriculture" with Christopher Flores to be presented at ICICT 2024, London, UK.